 - Pharmaceutical and product development

-Our approach focuses on quality, traceability, and internationally accepted best practices.
+Our approach focuses on quality, traceability, reproducibility, and internationally recognised laboratory standards.

 - Antimicrobial effectiveness evaluation